How to Add Social Media Icons to an Email Signature

 Pinterest offers two main Pin formats, and a good strategy uses both.
 Knowing the purpose of each one will help you get the best results.

 Your strategy should be a healthy mix.
-Use Standard Pins for all of your core, traffic-driving content, and sprinkle in Idea Pins a few times a week to grow your on-platform community and show off your brand's personality.
+Use Standard Pins for all of your core, traffic-driving content, and sprinkle in Idea Pins a few times a week to grow your on-platform community and showcase your brand's personality.

 The era of pinning dozens of times per day is over.
 Today, Pinterest's algorithm values consistency and, most importantly, fresh content.
 Quality now matters more than quantity.